kderoulet/algorithms/README.md

 #### An aside: Recursion or Iteration?

 All iterative functions can be written recursively, and all recursive functions can be written iteratively.
 So, when do we choose one or the other?
 Essentially, when an iterative solution makes sense, it's a good time for for iteration.
 When recursion makes more sense then it's a good time for recursion.
 Often, those with traditional computer science backgrounds prefer recursive approaches, while developers without traditional computer science backgrounds tend to first learn iterative solutions (especially for-loops).
 Iterative functions often make the most sense with linear processes, such as comparing each value in an array to each value in another array.
-Recursive functions tend to be an especially good option when a "divide and conquer" approach is needed for solving a problem, such as our next section: mergesort.
+Recursive functions tend to be an especially good option when a "divide and conquer" approach is needed for solving a problem, such as our next alogorithm: mergesort.

+## Big O notation

+Before diving into sorting algorithms, it's worth understanding the way in which sorting algorithms are evaluated.
+An advantage of mergesort is that its runtime is consistant O(n log n).
+Of course, in some situations, this can be a disadvantage--mergesort takes just as long to sort an already ordered array as a randomly ordered array.

 ## Mergesort (mergesort.js)